anchor14/anchor-blog/src/blogs/debugging.md

 When I read this, something rang a bell in my head.
 Then I realised - this is similar to my workflow when I debug code.

 1. Pick a bug you want to fix.
-2. Identify the issues, bugs, defects, rooms for improvement with the code.
+2. Identify the issues, bugs, defects, room for improvement with the code.
 3. Identify the root cause of the bug.
 4. Come up with a plan of how to fix the bug.
 5. Execute the fix, refactoring, monitoring, etc.